charliempetha/charliempetha.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year graduate student at the University of Edinburgh.
 I have completed ... .
-My work focuses on investigating how present and future astronomical datasets can be leveraged in novel ways to maximise the cosmological information that can be extracted.
-I am in the UNIONS and Euclid collaborations.
-In UNIONS I look at weak lensing profiles of galaxy clusters, in Euclid I will ... .
+My work focuses on investigating how present and future astronomical datasets can be leveraged in novel ways to maximise the extracted cosmological information.
+I am a member of the UNIONS and Euclid collaborations.
+In UNIONS I look at weak lensing profiles of galaxy clusters to probe cosmology.
+In Euclid I will be involved with using 2D and 3D profiles of clusters to probe cosmology.
+I also will lead a Standard Project looking at the gravitational redshifting of light from galaxies in clusters to test the theory of gravity.

 Contact Information
 ======